vjdev1212/strmify-public/README.md

 # Strmify
 Strmify is your all-in-one platform to discover and stream movies and TV shows through add-ons with powerful media players.
 Configure your preferred addon to unlock access to a vast library of content.
-Search and explore detailed movie and TV show information, then stream with the favourite media players.
+Search and explore detailed movie and TV show information, then stream with your favourite media players.

 ## Components
   1. TMDB - Powers the app by providing metadata.